James Miller (general): Siege of Fort Detroit

-The American forces at Fort Detroit are besieged by the British.
+The American forces at Fort Detroit were besieged by the British.
 The Americans were well entrenched and in good defensive positions in the fort.
-James Miller was ill in the fort.
-But the British who had a smaller force used deception to make their force look bigger and tricked the more numerous Americans under general William Hull to surrender.
-James Miller was taken prisoner before being exchanged.
+Miller was ill in the fort.
+The British, who had a smaller force, used deception to make their force look bigger and tricked the more numerous Americans under General William Hull into surrendering.
+Miller was taken prisoner before being exchanged.

 Ambushing cannoneers and taking a hill at Lundy’s Lane

-At the Battle of Lundy's Lane American general Jacob Brown’s forces were facing heavy bombardment from British artillery.There was a position on a hill where the British were firing their deadly artillery.
+At the Battle of Lundy's Lane, American general Jacob Brown's forces were facing heavy bombardment from British artillery.
+There was a position on a hill where the British were firing their deadly artillery.
 General Jacob Brown turned to Colonel James Miller and requested him to take the hill position.
 Colonel Miller complied.
 James Miller took at least 300 regulars with him to take the hill.
-To mask Colonel Miller’s advance, Lieutenant Colonel Nicholas with his First Regiment drew the enemy’s fire directing the enemy’s attention from Miller’s movement, but in short time gave up and retreated.
-But this short timed diversion allowed Colonel Miller to reach the hill and Miller had his men take concealed positions behind an old rail fence, along which was a growth of thick, low shrubbery.
-After approaching undiscovered, in whispers Miller ordered his men to rest their pieces across the fence, take good aim, and ambush the British cannon gunners by shooting them dead.
+To mask Colonel Miller's advance, Lieutenant Colonel Nicholas, with his First Regiment, drew the enemy's fire, directing the enemy's attention from Miller's movement, but in a short time gave up and retreated.
+This short-term diversion allowed Colonel Miller to reach the hill, and Miller had his men take concealed positions behind an old rail fence, along which was a growth of thick, low shrubbery.
+After approaching undiscovered, in whispers, Miller ordered his men to rest their pieces across the fence, take good aim, and ambush the British cannon gunners by shooting them dead.
 The American soldiers concealed behind the shrubbery fence fired, killing all the gunners.
-Then Miller and his men charged engaging more British soldiers lying nearby to protect the cannons before driving the British off.
+Then Miller and his men charged, engaging more British soldiers lying nearby to protect the cannons before driving the British off.
 Miller held the position against countless British infantry assaults.
-After fierce fighting on the battlefield between the American forces and British forces.
-Both of the armies of America and Britain suffered heavy casualties that they were no longer in any condition to fight.
-The American forces including the division under James Miller withdrew from the battlefield.
-The British army that was so battered were in no condition to follow them.
+After fierce fighting on the battlefield between the American forces and the British forces, both armies suffered heavy casualties that they were no longer in any condition to fight.
+The American forces, including the division under Miller, withdrew from the battlefield.
+The British army, which was so battered, was in no condition to follow them.